blueff/cs107e-review/README.md

 Pay attention to the `COMMON` symbol.
 They are very confusing at the first glance.
 Why do we need them?
 What's the difference from the BSS?

 Simply put, COMMON only appears before the linking stage.
 Check [.bss vs COMMON: what goes where?](https://stackoverflow.com/questions/16835716/bss-vs-common-what-goes-where).

+## Week 5: Memory Management

+just malloc is easy 😎
+malloc with free is hard 🤔
+Efficient malloc with free ….Yikes! 😥

+### Lab 4: Linked and Loaded

+#### Linking

+What type and size of symbol would correspond to an array definition such as `const int arr[5]`?

+Because `arr` is uninitialized, it is a common symbol and has size of 5\*4 = 20.
+We can use `arm-none-eabi -S` to see the symbol size.

+**Check-in question**

 ## ARM Tips